 Despite this the journey back was very entertaining, the roads were lined with local families who attacked the passing traffic with deluges of water and showers of talcum powder.
 There were even groups of people in the back of pickups armed with watery weapons.

 It was hilarious (if a little dangerous) and by the time we got back to Siem Reap we were soaked to the skin!

 Andy made a vlog on Angkor Sankranta which you may find interesting.

 Safety for Khmer New Year in Siem Reap

 Khmer New Year in Siem Reap was a really friendly, lively festival to be a part of, but due to the water and talcum powder throwing, and alcohol intake it can also be dangerous on the roads.

 There’s an increase in road traffic accidents caused by people swerving or being surprised by water attacks when on their motos or cycles.
 The combination of water and talcum powder also makes the road surface slippery resulting in skidding and crashes, especially when mixed with speeding and drink driving.

 Personally, I would avoid riding a bicycle or motorcycle during Khmer New Year.
 After being squirted directly in the face when riding my bicycle on the first day of the festival and nearly coming off it I decided the bike would remain safely at home for the rest of the celebrations.
 You also need to stay alert when walking around town as normal road rules don’t apply…keep your wits about you.

-Have you experienced Khmer New Year in Siem Reap or anywhere else in Cambodia?
-If so we’d love to hear all about it in the comments below.
+Have you spent Khmer New Year in Siem Reap or been anywhere else in Cambodia during Khmer New Year?